maheshsabnis/coreflexreactnative/README.md

          - Pressable (RN 0.70+)
          - TouchableOpacity
          - Modal
+      - Custom UI
+         - Plan UI requirements and check if it is designed and developed using standard UI Elements
+         - Collect the required data and its schema so that you can read its properties and value of each property to Generate UI
+         - Define Behavior (Event based methods) so that the user of this Custom UI can extract data from it

       - Storage Services
          - AsyncStorage
+            - An Object to store the data in Key/Value Pair
+            - The data is Stored in JSON format
+            - The Access is complete asynchronous w/o blocking the UI Thread
+               - setItem('KEY', value)
+               - getItem('Key')
+               - clear()
+                  - Remove all entries
+               - npm install @react-native-async-storage/async-storage
       - External Calls / Networking, the 'useEffect()'
          - HTTP
          - Socket